-To help you get started, we asked some of our most innovative training providers to share their tips for delivering training courses via webinar.
+To help you get started, we asked some of our most innovative training providers to share their webinar tips for delivering great training courses online.

-5 tips for running a successful webinar course:
+5 webinar tips to ensure a successful course:

 - Know your software.
 IRI Australia encourages other training providers to do their research when it comes to choosing webinar software.
 Solutions Training & Adoption Manager Margarita Sanding advice is to see what each platform delivers and see how it fits with the training sessions that you intend to deliver, as each has its unique features.
 She stresses the importance of picking the right software, but more importantly says “really get to know the tool you’re using, so when you’re running a live online webinar, you are at the forefront of the platform you are using.
 This makes it easier for your clients to adapt to this new way of learning and see the value in it”.

 Margarita continuously works on expanding the technology skills of their tutors and has been running internal Zoom training sessions and dry-run webinars to up-skill.
 She stresses the importance of the tutors knowing their software well, so when they’re running a live online webinar they have a good handle of the tool and appear professional.
 The tutors also continuously meet to feedback on what they could adapt/change, and she’s created a shared document for all staff on webinar tips.